What is stress?

 Some stress can be helpful, because it gives you the motivation and focus to face challenges and get things done.

 But too much stress can be overwhelming, making it difficult to cope with everyday tasks.
 Too much stress can affect your body, thoughts and feelings.
-It can also affect your behaviour – for example, some people who are overstressed might eat too much or get angry.
+It can also affect your behaviour.
+For example, some people who are overstressed might eat too much or get angry.

 Stress and pregnancy

-For some expectant parents, pregnancy itself can be stressful.
+Sometimes pregnancy itself can be stressful.

 For example, waiting for and getting the results of antenatal tests can cause stress.
 If you’ve gone through fertility treatment or experienced a previous miscarriage or death of a baby, pregnancy can be physically and emotionally demanding for you and your family.